renehernandez/obsidian-readwise/README.md

 ### Compatibility

-To check for the compatibility of different versions, check [versions.json](https://github.com/renehernandez/obsidian-readwise/blob/main/versions.json)
+To check for the compatibility of different versions, check [versions.json](https://github.com/renehernandez/obsidian-readwise/blob/main/versions.json).
+All plugin versions newer than the highest specified in the `versions.json` file should be compatible with the same Obsidian version and newer.